 This Category has no FAQ yet

 Each piece takes a considerable amount of time.
-The range is around 40-60 hours of work spread out during 7-10 days in time.
+The range is around 10-20 hours of work spread out during 1-3 days in time.
 I have been able to streamline some of the process by using some power tools to remove large amounts of material in a quickly with out all the wear and tear on my tools or my body.
 The detail and finish work more time than the shaping and forming the main body of each piece.

 The majority of my pieces of are created with Basswood which is a Northern hemisphere wood that is a clean clear wood great for carving.
 Heardwear Specialties in Anchorage, AK is a great place that carries basswood.
 When I lived in Portland, OR I would purchase wood at a place called Woodworkers.
 I have also used spruce, yellow cedar and cottonwood.
 Many of these types of wood I have harvested in the Northern Hemisphere.